compleatang/site/_posts/2008-08-21-eco-labelling-biofuels.md

 ---

 layout: post
-title: Eco-Labelling Biofuels
+title: "Eco-Labelling Biofuels"
 published: true
 comments: true
 meta: true
-category: unclassified
+category: environment
 excerpt: "Geez, hippies love their eco-labeling.
 Perhaps it comports with their world-view of non-force-ment of normatively superior products.
 Perhaps it gives them something to talk about at parties, a consumer status-symbol.
-Whatever the case, now there is a labeling standard for biofuels."
+Whatever the case, now there is a labeling standard for biofuels.
+From [Triple Pundit][1]:"

 ---